-- 11. JI Track 1 previously suffered criticism for the lack of transparency regarding the public availability of information on JI activities.
-In response, the CMP requested that all JI Track 1 key project documentation, such as project design documents, monitoring reports, and determination and verification reports, be submitted to the secretariat to be made available (in English) on a central registry. - 12.
-This valuable lesson from JI Track 1 has already been reflected in the "Work undertaken by the Subsidiary Body for Implementation on the review of the joint implementation guidelines"4, which included requirements to ensure the transparency of decision-making processes and local stakeholder consultation and the rights of directly affected entities to hearings prior to decision-making, timely decisions and appeals against decisions.
+- 11. Transparency, in the context of carbon crediting mechanisms, means the extent to which information regarding an emission reduction activity is disclosed to the public.
+This disclosure involves clearly explaining the assumptions and methodologies applied in establishing the emission reductions achieved by the activity, and in such a manner that the results can be independently replicated. - 12.
+JI Track 1, previously suffered criticism for the lack of transparency regarding the public availability of information on JI activities.
+In response, the CMP requested that all JI Track 1 key project documentation, such as project design documents, monitoring reports, and determination and verification reports, be submitted to the secretariat to be made available (in English) on a central registry. - This valuable lesson from JI Track 1 has already been reflected in the "Work undertaken by the SBI on the review of the JI guidelines", which included requirements to ensure the transparency of decision-making processes and local stakeholder consultation and the rights of directly affected entities to hearings prior to decision-making, timely decisions and appeals against decisions.
 Ensuring transparency would be a useful lesson to draw on in the design of future crediting mechanisms.